hanfak/MEN-stack-CRUD/README.md

 MongoDB, ExpressJS and NodeJS (MEN stack) CRUD app

-To build an app similar to sinatra, with RESTful api.
+To build an app similar to sinatra in javascript, with RESTful api.
 Learn a how to implement testing, using mocha and chai.

 ## Instructions